 I encourage you to contact me if you have any questions or an interest in our program.

 View the videos below for a brief introduction to some of our work:

-Virtual paddleboarding: An immersive Paddleboarding game that motivates those going through physical rehabilitation by testing their balance in a fun way.
-The project integrates the HTC Vive together with motion capture and moving platform.
+Virtual paddleboarding: An immersive paddleboarding game that motivates those going through physical rehabilitation by testing their balance in a fun way.
+The project integrates the HTC Vive together with motion capture and a moving platform.